edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

   ```shell-session
   list
   ```
    to see the created virtual machines, as well as their status.
-This should look something like this.
+This should look something like this:

   ```txt
   Id   Name                       State